ash-project/ash/documentation/topics/policies.md

 ## Important!

 Before we jump into the guide, it is critical to understand that the policy code doesn't actually _do_ anything in the classic sense.
-It simply builds up a set of policies that are stored for use later.
+It only builds up a set of policies that are stored for use later.
 The checker that reads those policies and authorizes requests may run all, some of, or none of your checks, depending on the details of the request being authorized.